valentinsimeonov/nektakdao/README.md

 #### 1. Frontend

+    Make proposal on Chain.

+#### 2. Contracts - Implement more of governance model

+    Create and Deploy OpenZeppelin upgradeable contracts.

+    Timelock, Token, Governor, Proxy.

+#### 3. End to End functionality:

+    1. First we need to deploy the Upgradeable Contracts to Base Sepolia.
+    1.a Governor Contract
+    1.b Token Contract
+    1.c Timelock Contract
+    2. Then we will Mint some NKTs
+    3. We will send the NKTs to a Wallet Address
+    4. We will Connect with the Wallet to the Frontend and make a Proposal On Chain

+Next up: Backend and Database, Frontend Finish Make Proposal(retrieve proposals)

+## TODO

+### 1. Backend

+### 2. Database

+#### 1. Frontend

     Make proposal
     View proposals
     Vote
     Queue/execute.

-#### 3. Contracts - Implement more of governance model

-    Create and Deploy OpenZeppelin upgradeable contracts.

-    Timelock, Token, Governor

-    Then we will Mint some NKTs
-    3. We will send the NKTs to a MEtamask Wallet Address
-    4. We will Connect with the Wallet to the Frontend and make a Proposal

-    Governor, Timelock, Token, Vesting.
+### 2. Contracts

     Add events, admin controls, tests (unit & property), and gas profiling.